-\end{widetext} where we used the standard notation $\partial_t h_{ij}^{TT} = \dot{h}_{ij}^{TT}$.
-Equations \eqref{eq:exact_PD_components_from_TT} are the main result of this work, and can be used to analytically transform general GW signals into the PD frame as long as a closed-form expression for their integral is obtainable.
+\end{widetext} where we used the standard notation $\partial_t h_{ij}^\text{TT} = \dot{h}_{ij}^\text{TT}$.
+Equations \eqref{eq:exact_PD_components_from_TT} can be used to analytically transform general GW signals into the PD frame as long as there is a closed-form expression for their integral.
 For the special case of monochromatic GWs, the form derived in \cite{berlin_detecting_2023} is recovered.
-Even when it is not possible to evaluate equations \eqref{eq:exact_PD_components_from_TT} analytically, their form offers a more efficient numerical computation than equations \eqref{eq:TT_PD_transformation}, since the infinite sum of terms does not converge quickly for $\omega_gL_\text{det}\gtrsim1$.
-It is important to note that the only assumption made regarding the form of $h^\text{TT}_{\mu\nu}$ is that it depends solely on the retarded time, i.e., $h^\text{TT}_{\mu\nu}=h^\text{TT}_{\mu\nu}(t_\text{ret})$.
-In the following, we will discuss an important example of GW signals, the GW chirp, for which the PD metric can be evaluated with equations \eqref{eq:exact_PD_components_from_TT} to GW chirps from black hole coalescence.
+In cases where equations \eqref{eq:exact_PD_components_from_TT} cannot be evaluated analytically, they provide a more efficient form for numerical computation than equations \eqref{eq:TT_PD_transformation}, because the infinite series converges slowly when $\omega_gL_\text{det}\gtrsim1$.
+In the following section, we apply equations \eqref{eq:exact_PD_components_from_TT} to GW chirps from black hole coalescence.